 How does it work?

 The NDA holds and protects rich datasets (fastq, brain imaging) in object-based storage (Amazon S3).
-To facilitate access, the NDA supports the deployment of packages (created through the NDA Query tools) to an Amazon Web Service Oracle database.
-Originally developed for the National Database for Autism Research (NDAR), and so called miNDAR (miniature NDAR), these databases contain a table for each data structure in a package.
+To facilitate access, the NDA supports the deployment of data packages (created through the NDA Query tools) to an Amazon Web Service Oracle database.
+These databases contain a table for each data structure in a package.
 Associated raw or evaluated data files are available via read-only access to NDA’s S3 objects.
 Addresses for those objects in the associated package are provided in the miNDAR table titled S3_LINKS.
-By providing this interface, the NDA envisions real-time computation against rich datasets that can be initiated without the need to download full packages.
+By providing this interface, the NDA envisions real-time computation against rich datasets that can be initiated without the need to download full data packages.
 Furthermore, a new category of data structure has been created called "evaluated data."
 Tables for these structures will be created for each miNDAR, allowing researchers using NDA cloud capabilities and computational pipelines to write any analyzed data directly back to the miNDAR database.
 This will enable the NDA to make this data available to the general research community when appropriate.

 miNDARs can also be populated with your own raw or evaluated data and uploaded directly back into the NDA for a streamlined data submission directly from a hosted database.

 How do I get started?

-To move NDA data to Oracle, first create a package in the NDA.
+To move data to Oracle, first create a package in the NDA.
 Then, following registration, enter the package id and credentials requested on the miNDAR tab.
 This will start the miNDAR creation process, which takes approximately 10 minutes.
 Once created, the miNDAR connect details will be emailed to you, and can be used to establish a connection with your credentials.